SoftFever/OrcaSlicer/README.markdown

         --g0                Use G0 commands for retraction (experimental, not supported by all firmwares)
-        --gcode-comments    Make G-code verbose by adding comments (default: no)
+        --gcode-comments    Make G-code verbose by adding comments (default: no) --vibration-limit   Limit the frequency of moves on X and Y axes (Hz, set zero to disable;
+                            default: 0)

       Filament options:
         --filament-diameter Diameter in mm of your raw filament (default: 3)